 Today’s Wonder of the Day was inspired by Steve.
 Steve Wonders, “Why Do People Like Pineapple On Their Pizza?”
 Thanks for WONDERing with us, Steve!

 There have been many great debates over the ages.
 Which came first: the chicken or the egg?
 Why did the chicken cross the road?
 Is it soda or pop?
-And is Coke or Pepsi better?
-Michael Jordan or LeBron James?
+Is a hot dog a sandwich?
+What do you call the end of a loaf of bread?
 The list goes on and on.

 What do you think?
 Do you love pineapple on your pizza?
-Or does fruit on a savory pizza pie make you cringe?
-Those seem to be the only opinions in this debate.
-There doesn't seem to be much middle ground.
+Or do you think that pineapple is not a pizza topping?
+There does not seem to be much middle ground.
 When it comes to pineapple on pizza, most people either love it or hate it.
+And that is okay!

 Pineapple on pizza is a matter of personal taste.
 People can explain their preference with reasons.
 However, there is no “right” answer.
 Other matters of taste include the clothes and music that people like.
 And, people’s taste can change.
 Someone might develop a taste for pineapple on pizza after they have tried it a few times.